-Education
+Education Programs

 Congress established the Trust Fund with an initial appropriation and has added to the balance through additional appropriations in subsequent years.
-Except as described above for NNI, the appropriations for the Trust Fund are added to principal and invested, and only the interest revenues may be used to fund the Udall Foundation's Education programs and The University of Arizona Partner programming.
+In FY 2023 only, Congress granted the Udall Foundation the ability to spend the Trust Fund appropriation directly in support of authorized Education Programs and The University of Arizona partner programming in lieu of depositing the appropriation into the Trust Fund corpus.
+Otherwise, except as described above for NNI, the appropriations for the Trust Fund are added to principal and invested and only the interest revenues may be used to fund the Udall Foundation's Education Programs and The University of Arizona Partner programming.

 The Udall Foundation requires Congressional approval through the appropriations process to set aside a portion of its Trust Fund appropriation to support the purposes of NNI.
-The Udall Foundation Board of Trustees approves the annual set-aside, the final amount of which is determined by the Udall Foundation Executive Director.
+The Udall Foundation Board of Trustees approves the annual set-aside, the final amount of which is determined by the Udall Foundation Executive Director in consultation with the Chair of the Board of Trustees, the Chief Financial Officer of the Udall Foundation, the Director of the Udall Center, and the Executive Director of NNI.
 The money is used to reimburse NNI for its actual, authorized expenses.

-A set-aside in FY 2023 is contingent upon a Trust Fund appropriation and authorization from Congress.
-A lapse in appropriations for FY 2022 will delay the ability of the Board of Trustees to approve such a set-aside until an appropriation is provided.
-A prorated set-aside covering the duration of a continuing resolution period of appropriations may be provided to NNI, based on the FY 2022 set-aside amount and at the determination of the Udall Foundation Executive Director.
+A set-aside in FY 2024 is contingent upon a Trust Fund appropriation and authorization from Congress.
+A lapse in appropriations for FY 2024 will delay the ability of the Board of Trustees to approve such a set-aside until an appropriation is provided.
+A prorated set-aside covering the duration of a continuing resolution period of appropriations may be provided to NNI, based on the FY 2023 set-aside amount and at the determination of the Udall Foundation Executive Director.